DougFischer/DFCircleActivityIndicator/README.md

     [circleIndicator4 startAnimation];
 ```

-It may need QuartzCore framework.
+It must need QuartzCore framework.
+May looks 'slow' or 'flicking' on iOS Simulator, but works fine on device, even on iPhone 4.

 ##Development